schrobby/clip-stitcher/README.md

 ## How it works

 1. **Parse URLs**: Extracts video IDs and timestamps from YouTube URLs
-2. **Download**: Uses yt-dlp to download each video (limited to 720p for faster processing)
+2. **Download**: Uses yt-dlp to download each video (up to 1080p quality with best audio)
-3. **Extract clips**: Uses ffmpeg to extract 30-second segments starting from specified timestamps
+3. **Extract clips**: Uses ffmpeg to extract 30-second segments with high-quality re-encoding
-4. **Concatenate**: Combines all clips into a single video file
+4. **Concatenate**: Combines all clips into a single video file with consistent quality
 5. **Cleanup**: Removes all temporary files

 ## Features

 - ✅ Supports multiple YouTube URL formats
-- ✅ Downloads videos in 720p quality for optimal file size/quality balance
+- ✅ Downloads videos in up to 1080p quality with best available audio
+- ✅ High-quality video encoding (H.264 with CRF 18 - visually lossless)
+- ✅ High-quality audio encoding (AAC at 192kbps)
 - ✅ Extracts precise 30-second clips from specified timestamps
 - ✅ Automatic cleanup of temporary files
 - ✅ Progress tracking and error handling